-T - there is usually an adjustment in your code which requires manual checking by HMRC each year - for example, you might be older, with income over the limit for the full higher rate of personal allowance and therefore your allowance needs to be re-calculated every time the rates and limits change.
+T - there is usually an adjustment in your code which requires manual checking by HMRC each year - for example, you might have a tax underpayment being 'coded out'

 K - HMRC may try to increase the tax you pay on one source of income to cover the tax due on another source which cannot be taxed directly - for example, the tax due on your taxable employment benefits might be collected by increasing the amount of tax you would otherwise pay on your company salary.
 A 'K' code applies when the 'other income' adjustment reduces your allowances to less than zero - in effect, it means that the payer has to add notional income to your real income for PAYE purposes.